Reports to: Homelessness Services Manager

 - Participate in continuing education, community meetings and internal meetings.

 - Assist in maintaining the housing facility in compliance with fire and health code regulations.

-- Assist survivors in all LifeWire Services (including Survivor Advocacy, Housing Stability, Mental Health, and Homelessness Services) by contributing to supportive activities including the 24-hour Helpline, support groups, prevention activities and the like.
+- Assist survivors in all LifeWire Services (including Survivor Advocacy, Housing Stability, Mental Health, and Homelessness Services) by contributing to supportive activities including support groups, prevention activities and the like.

 - Maintain organized shared spaces and personal work environment.

 - Bachelor’s degree in related field is preferred.
-Work experience may substitute for education.
+Work experience can substitute for education.

 - Two or more years’ experience in crisis intervention and domestic violence advocacy preferred.